locklynch/ethBlockPoster/README.md

-LinesToBlock - the lines connecting the block in the chain to the expanded block data window LinesToNotes - line that connects the binary in the blockData module to the appropriate Note in the NotesLayer ResizeAndScrollHelper - helper function to make ya life easier when drawing dynamic lines between stuff
+LinesToBlock - the lines connecting the block in the chain to the expanded block data window LinesToNotes - line that connects the binary in the blockData module to the appropriate Note in the NotesLayer ResizeAndScrollHelper - helper function to make ya life easier when drawing dynamic lines between stuff EthLogo - deconstruction of the ethereum logo svg to be used in poster

 *TransactionData - show a transaction inside the block being accessed *GasFlowChart - a visual of the gas expendetures in the block, isolating relevant gas usage involved in the transaction